KxSystems/docs-v1/docs/tutorials/install/linux.md

-Open a Bash session (eg LXTerminal) in your home folder and `cd` to your `Downloads` folder.
+Open a Bash session (eg LXTerminal) in your home folder and `cd` to the folder where you downloaded your ZIP file.
 Unzip the archive.
-A new folder `q` will appear in your `Downloads` folder.
+A new folder `q` will appear there.
 Copy it to your home folder and `cd` there.

 ```bash
 $ cd ~/Downloads